According to the Sleep Foundation, sleep disorders affect 39% to 47% of peri-menopausal women and 35% to 60% of postmenopausal women.

 General Sleep Advice

 In terms of quality sleep, the usual sleep hygiene recommendations will always help such as a regular bed and wake time, and a good relaxing evening routine.
-If you are catching up on lost sleep with a nap, avoid napping in the afternoon as it can interfere with your nighttime sleep.
+Always keep technology out of your bed.

 I hope these tips help.